ishehata/address_resolver/README.md

     - Address starts with a number. e.g: 200 Broadway Av
     - There is a comma used in the address. e.g: 4, rue de la revolution
-    - "No." abbreviation is used before housenumber, e.g: Calle 39 No 1540
+    - "No." Number abbreviation is used before housenumber, e.g: Calle 39 No 1540
     - Address ends with a number. e.g: Musterstrasse 45B
     - If there were no matched pattern, an Exception will be raised""